 For those who have applied and are waiting to hear from the Admissions Team, you will receive an email to confirm receipt of your application, which also contains your application number.
 Please use the application portal to correspond with the Admissions Team.

 Alternatively, please contact Katherine Reid (email@example.com ), who is the admissions officer for this Programme.

 31st August 2015

 Full Time Overseas: £22,660 (2014)

-There is a discount available for serving members of HM Armed Forces.
+There was a discount available for serving members of HM Armed Forces for the 2014/15 academic year and it is hoped to make this available again for 2015/16.
 Please contact the Programme Administrator for further details.